 Below are examples of the type of data you will find from each resource.

-II.
 National Level Data

 U.S. Department of Education; National Center of Education Statistics

 - The Condition of Education looks at annual retention rates and graduation rates at 4-year degree-granting institutions and the percentage of 16- to 24-year-old college students who were employed while in school.
 It also takes a closer look at first-time undergraduate students and provides data on their total cost of attendance, their average total price, grants and scholarship aid, net price, and the percentage who receive financial aid at 4-year institutions.
 View Annual Report.